K-OpenNet/OPNFV-Cluster/README.md

 In Telco environment, the reliability of network service (NS) is highly required.
-Beside auto-healing and auto-scaling solutions, traditional redundancy configuration methods, such as Active-Active or Active-Standby (form a high availability cluster) could be applied to VNFs to ensure the reliability of the NS.
+Beside auto-healing and auto-scaling solutions, traditional redundancy configuration methods, such as active-active or active-standby (form a high availability cluster) could be applied to VNFs to ensure the reliability of the NS.
 These high availability cluster configurations enable fast recovery of VNFs operation in case of failure.
 Operators will need a